The Poker Hands Order, Ranking, and Values Guide

 In Texas hold’em, you’ll be dealt two cards, which are unique to you, plus there are also five cards dealt into the middle of the table, which can be used by everyone.
 You then have to get the best five-card, essentially meaning that you’re discarding two cards.

 Here’s an example: you’ve got A-K in your hand, and the cards 2-J-Q-5-10 are dealt.
 In this situation, your best combination would be 10-J-Q-K-A, meaning that you’d discard the 2 and the 5.
-It takes some time working out hands at first, however you’ll become faster the more you play.
+It takes some time working out hands at first, but as you become familiar with poker slang, you'll get faster.

 Hand Rankings: What Beats What?